Lesson Plan - Get It!

-Even during the American Revolution, the Founding Fathers were establishing a new form of government for the country to be.
+Even during the American Revolution, the Founding Fathers established a new form of government for the country.

-Their solution was to create a very weak central government.
+Their solution was to create a weak central government.

-The Articles of Confederation was incredibly difficult to amend because it required that all 13 states agree, something that was almost impossible.
+The Articles of Confederation were tough to amend because they required that all 13 states agree, which was almost impossible.

-By the late 1780s, it was clear that changes needed to be made to the government.
-However, many of the Founding Fathers as well as the general public were wary of giving the federal government too much authority.
+By the late 1780s, it was clear that government changes needed to be made.
+However, many of the Founding Fathers and the general public were wary of giving the federal government too much authority.

 To curb public sentiment and convince their colleagues, three Founding Fathers wrote the Federalist Papers to outline what they thought the role of government should be.

-However, in order to avoid being attacked or targeted for their views, the three men wrote under the joint pseudonym Publius, who was a co-founder of the Roman Republic.
+However, to avoid being attacked or targeted for their views, the three men wrote under the joint pseudonym Publius, who was a co-founder of the Roman Republic.

 Watch a portion of the video below to learn which of these essays was the most influential and why it is still significant today.

 Once the new Constitution was written, three-fourths of the states had to ratify it before it could become the new governing document for the country.

 Utilizing newspapers, which were the most accessible piece of media at the time, Federalist #10 was hugely impactful in convincing much of the new country that a stronger central government was needed.